 Consult the AIP:

-Note: Inuinnaqtun translation of the Nunavut Devolution AIP will be available soon.
+Note: Inuktitut translation of the Nunavut Devolution AIP is available on the Government of Nunavut website.

 Nunavut Lands and Resources Devolution Agreement-in-Principle